 63. What are the two types of ventilator alarms?

-64. During an intubation for a patient that needs full ventilatory support, what are the three medications that should be given to this patient?
+64. During the intubation for a patient who needs full ventilatory support, what are the three medications that should be given to this patient?

-65. If the patient is under full ventilatory support, in order to relieve pain and anxiety, what are the three medications that should be given?
+65. To relieve pain and anxiety for a patient under full ventilatory support, what are the three medications that should be given?

-Semi-fowler’s position is the best for gas distribution during mechanical ventilation
+The semi-fowler’s position is the best for gas distribution during mechanical ventilation.

 67. What are the most common diagnoses requiring mechanical ventilatory support?